-Each of these ingredients plays a vital role in creating Simit’s unique taste and texture.
+Each ingredient is vital in creating Simit’s unique taste and texture.
 The yeast provides the rise; grape molasses adds sweetness; toasted sesame seeds deliver crunch; sugar aids in fermentation; and sea salt enhances the overall flavor profile.
 When combined, they result in a bread that’s unlike any other.

 Tips for Shaping Simit into a Perfect Ring

-Creating the classic Simit ring shape may seem tricky at first, but with a bit of practice, you’ll master it effortlessly.
+Creating the classic Simit ring shape may seem tricky initially, but with some practice, you’ll master it effortlessly.
 Here’s a step-by-step guide:

 - Prepare the Dough: Ensure your dough is well-prepared with the right ingredients.
 Check the yeast for freshness by dissolving it in warm water with a pinch of sugar; it should become frothy within a few minutes.
 Use warm water and find a warm, draft-free place for the dough to rise, which will help it achieve its ideal texture.